FrontlineSMS-Credit/dummycash/README.markdown

 		return defaultSettings;
 	}

+## Service Detection

+Services should be detected using an implementation of `ImplementationLoader<PaymentService>` which should check in `src/main/resources/META-INF/frontlinesms/payment/PaymentServices`.

 # Possible Extensions

 * add "reason" field to incoming payments, and pass this into the `IncomingPayment.notes` field in FrontlineSMS